-As all sections are different, so are their diversity plans and initiatives.
+As all sections are different, and so are their diversity plans and initiatives.
 There are no basic requirements for a diversity plan.
 The Committee recommends that guidelines or a template be developed outlining minimum requirements.
 This will allow data to be standardized, improve data collection and reporting.
 For example, one section may wish to encourage diverse speakers to participate in panels and conferences.
 In such instance, the section should set a goal as to how many diverse speakers it will seek to contact and include in these programs.
 These aspirational goals can be included in future diversity report cards, which will assist the Committee and the Association in keeping track of progress and working initiatives.

 In conjunction with the section liaisons, the Association has other resources to help improve diversity outcomes.
 The Office of Bar Services provides contact information for Affinity bars, and a new Membership Diversity and Inclusion Coordinator will be available to coordinate diversity efforts throughout the Association.
-We also recommend that a Section Diversity Chairs have a community and share best practices among the Sections.
+We also recommend a Section Diversity Chairs have a community and share best practices among the Sections.

-It is the Committee's hope that these resources, in conjunction with the recommendations to follow, will enable each section to assess its own success and utilize the resources available to it to set and attain higher diversity goals.
+It is the Committee's hope that these resources, in conjunction with the recommendations to follow, will enable each section to assess their own success and utilize the resources available to them to set and attain higher diversity goals.
+Each section's successes will build upon each other to make NYSBA more diverse and attract more members in the legal profession in New York State.